dakuglin/front-end-study-guide/README.md

 * Variables can store different values at different times
 * When JavaScript variables are declared, they have an initial value of undefined

-Number -
-* Number is a data type in JavaScript that represents numeric data

 JavaScript Operators -
 * Assignment operator (=) assigns a value to a variable and allows you to store a value
 * Can initialize a variable to an initial value in the same line as it is declared (var myVar = 0)